pitt-miskov-zivanov-lab/VIOLIN/README.md

 ```

 ## Acknowledgments
-The original version of interaction classifier was developed by Dr. Peter Spirtes (CMU) as part of the AIMCancer project (DARPA's Big Mechanism program) and later revised and further expanded by Dr. Casey Hansen during her PhD studies in Melody Lab.
+The original version of interaction classifier was developed by Dr. Peter Spirtes (CMU) as part of the AIMCancer project (DARPA's Big Mechanism program) and later revised and further expanded by Dr. Casey Hansen during her PhD studies in Melody Lab (Pitt).
 Dr. Cheryl Telmer (CMU) has provided invaluable feedback and biological, as well as manually curated files for testing VIOLIN throughout the project.
-Dr. Gaoxiang Zhou assisted in maintaining the code and developed the Binder notebook.
-The current version of VIOLIN has been developed primarily thanks to the efforts of Haomiao Luo.
-The front-end for the web-based interface was developed by Niloofar Arazkhani and the back-end was set up on Amazon AWS by Difei Tang.
+Dr. Gaoxiang Zhou (Pitt) assisted in maintaining the code and developed the Binder notebook.
+The current version of VIOLIN has been developed primarily by Haomiao Luo at MeLoDy Lab.
+The front-end for the web-based interface was developed by Niloofar Arazkhani and the back-end was set up on Amazon AWS by Difei Tang at MeLoDy Lab.

 ## Funding
 This work was funded by DARPA Big Mechanism award W911NF-17-1-0135, NSF EAGER award CCF-2324742, and NIH award R01LM014673.